Nasal mucosal biopsy

 How to prepare for the test

-No special preparation is necessary.
+No special preparation is needed.
 You may be asked to fast for a few hours before the biopsy.

 How the test will feel